OpenEvalProject/evals/manuscripts/elife-47047/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/47047/elife-47047-fig1-v1.jpg)

-**Figure 1.:** H. glaber.(A) Kaplan–Meier survival curve for naked mole-rats after reaching reproductive maturity (Tsex; 6 months from birth; 183 days; red).
+**Figure 1.:** (A) Kaplan–Meier survival curve for naked mole-rats after reaching reproductive maturity (Tsex; 6 months from birth; 183 days; red).
 Green: original calculation (Figure 1 of Ruby et al., 2018).
 Orange: calculation on the same data, left-truncated on January 1, 2008 (see Materials and methods).
 Purple: expected survivals from Tsex given a constant mortality hazard of 8 × 10−5 per day (Ruby et al., 2018).
 Inset: a histogram of left-censorship events.
 (B) Hazard estimates across each of the lifespan bins (from Figure 1B of Ruby et al., 2018), calculated for both of the survival plots from panel (A), colored as in panel (A).
 Vertical bars indicate 95% confidence intervals.
 Dotted grey line indicates 8 × 10−5 deaths per day.

 We used the left-censored Kaplan–Meier survival curve to calculate the age-specific mortality hazard across nine age bins (Figure 1B, orange).
 Those new estimates failed to show an increase with age and were statistically indistinct versus the age-specific hazards presented in our original manuscript (Figure 1B, green).
 We therefore maintain our original conclusion: that naked mole-rat mortality hazard does not increase with age, with that assertion being statistically robust to the beginning of our final estimate bin (6,529 days, or 18 years).

-## Conclusions
+### Conclusions

 The central finding of Ruby et al. (2018) – that naked mole-rats defy Gompertzian mortality laws – was based on Kaplan–Meier survival and hazard analyses on all the high-quality, full-lifespan data at our disposal.
 We followed that up with analyses inclusive of low-quality (imprecise) data (Figure 2 of Ruby et al., 2018), as well as independent analyses of each sex and identifiable social class (i.e. breeders, non-breeders) of naked mole-rats (Figures 3 and 4 of Ruby et al., 2018).
 Each of those analyses reinforced our original conclusion.
 Further, to address the concern of Dammann et al. that our records from pre-2008 could potentially have introduced bias to our analyses, we performed a new analysis.
 In light of the robust agreement between our original analysis (Ruby et al., 2018) and our new analysis, we stand by all of the conclusions in Ruby et al. (2018).